crashoverride777/swifty-ads/README.md

 - Step 4: Add the Google framework to your project.
 Go to Targets -> BuildPhases -> LinkedBinaries and click the + button.
 Than press the "Add Other" button and search your computer for the folder you copied at Step 3 containing the googleframework file and add that file.
 Your linkedBinaries should now say 1.

+NOTE: - If you ever update the frameworks, you will need delete the old framework from your project siderbar and the framework folder from your project root folder.
+You need to than go to Targets-BuildSettings-SearchPaths and under FrameworkSearchPaths you should see a link to your old folder.
+Delete this link and than redo step 4 to add the updated version.

 - Step 5: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration. (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
 You might want to consider putting all the added frameworks you now see in your projects sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.